AlbanSahitii/kras-architecture/content/projects/ELEMENTAL-ECHOES.md

     description: ''
     germanDescription: ''
   - image: '/Project Images/08 elemental echoes_02 EARTH AND AIR, FIRE AND WATER.png'
+    photoDescriptionTitle: 'Earth and Air, Fire and Water'
+    photoDescriptionTitleGerman: 'Erde und Luft, Feuer und Wasser'
     description: >
-      By blending art, architectBy blending art, architecture, landscape, and memory, Elemental Echoes transforms the natural setting into a space of reflection.
-It invites visitors to experience the passage of time and the elements as a unified expression of Szentendre’s identity and resilience.ure, landscape, and memory, Elemental Echoes transforms the natural setting into a space of reflection.
-It in- vites visitors to experience the passage of time and the elements as a unified expression of Szentendre’s identity and resilience.
+      By blending art, architecture, landscape, and memory, Elemental Echoes transforms the natural setting into a space of reflection.
+It invites visitors to experience the passage of time and the elements as a unified expression of Szentendre’s identity and resilience, landscape, and memory.
     germanDescription: >
       Durch die Verbindung von Kunst, Architektur, Landschaft und Erinnerung verwandelt Elemental Echoes die natürliche Umgebung in einen Raum der